WorldBrain/Memex/GETTING-STARTED.md

 # <a id="contributing" href="#contributing">Contributing</a>

+Please be sure to familiarize yourself with our [coding guidelines](docs/Coding-Guidelines.md) before writing any code.
+Note that lots of our existing codebase will not be following these guidelines well.
+All new code contributions should, however.

 ## Installation

 **This assumes a basic knowledge of `git`, `npm` and usage of the `command line`.**